Note

 Petrophysical joint inversion#

 Joint inversion of different geophysical techniques helps to improve both resolution and interpretability of the resulting images.
-Different data sets can be directly coupled, if there is a link to an underlying target parameter.
-In this example, ERT and traveltime data are inverted for water saturation.
+Different data sets can be directly coupled, if there is a link between the target parameters.
+In this example, ERT and traveltime data are inverted for water saturation using petrophysical relations to resistivity and velocity.
 For details see section 3.3 of the pyGIMLi paper (https://cg17.pygimli.org).

 import numpy as np